Insurance Claim Settlement Services

 Diminished Value Claim Services

 Do you have a vehicle that’s been damaged and repaired?
 If you have a vehicle involved in a third party claim and that vehicle has been damaged and repaired, the claimant may be entitled to compensation for diminished value of that vehicle.
 What is diminished value?
 Diminished value is basically the difference between the market value of a vehicle immediately prior to an accident/loss and the market value of that vehicle after the repair is completed.
 Most consumers will not purchase a vehicle with previous damage history.
 However, there are some dealers and retail buyers who are willing to purchase a vehicle with previous damage history, but at a reduced price.
-The amount of diminished value varies from one case to another because each case is uniquely different, it is usually anywhere from 10% to 50% of market value depending on many different factors.
+The amount of diminished value varies from one case to another because each case is uniquely different.
+It can be substantial, especially if there was frame/unibody damage.

 Following is a list of a few of those factors used in determining diminished value;